Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Green water:

-Also known as an algae bloom, this is caused by the growth of microscopic algae that are suspended in the water.
+Also known as an algae bloom, this is caused by the growth of microscopic algae suspended in the water.

-It is one of the most frustrating from of algae to eradicate as it cannot be wiped or scraped off like other algae.
+It is one of the most frustrating forms of algae to eradicate as it cannot be wiped or scraped off like other algae.

 Generally, water changes are not effective, as the remaining algae will quickly grow back.
 Use of a diatomic filter or completely blocking all light for several days is usually necessary to conquer green water.